Kate Middleton and Prince William have enjoyed their first day out aboard the Royal Train, with the royal couple arriving in Edinburgh today.

 The post showed a fantastic piece of artwork interpreting a tour on the Royal Train by young British artist Joe Whale, AKA The Doodle Boy.

-The Duke and Duchess kicked off their tour in Edinburgh this morning, after travelling overnight on the Royal Train – usually only the preserve of the Queen, Prince Philip, Prince Charles and Camilla, Duchess of Cornwall.
+The Duke and Duchess kicked off their tour in Edinburgh this morning, after travelling overnight on the Royal Train – usually only the preserve of the late Queen, Prince Philip, Prince Charles and Camilla, Duchess of Cornwall.

 In Edinburgh, the glowing couple met with frontline ambulance workers, teachers and children, before heading back on board and making their way to Berwick-Upon-Tweed in Northumberland.
 Here, they visited pupils and staff at a local school and brought some festive cheer.